 One way of combating polarization is to spend time with people who we disagree with, and to cultivate friendships across the political spectrum.
 I do not mean that anyone should endure a hostile environment, or to put their physical or mental health in danger.
 However, where possible, forming relationships is a good way to break out of echo chambers, understand people who think differently, and heal some of the damage that polarization has done to the fabric of civic life.
 People may not change their minds, but they will have an example of the humanity and goodwill of someone who disagrees.

 Cat Ashton received a Ph.D. in Humanities from York University in 2018.
 Her work has appeared in The Journal of Religion and Popular Culture, The Canadian Fantastic in Focus, and Children’s Literature.
-The insights in this article were first presented in the “‘One doesn’t defer to process when dealing with the devil’: Alternative Facts and Evangelical Fiction” panel for the Alternative Realities: New Challenges for American Literature in the Era of Trump conference at The Clinton Institute for American Studies at University College Dublin, Dublin.
+The insights in this article were first presented in the paper “‘One doesn’t defer to process when dealing with the devil’: Alternative Facts and Evangelical Fiction” for the Alternative Realities: New Challenges for American Literature in the Era of Trump conference at The Clinton Institute for American Studies at University College Dublin, Dublin.

 Nina Berman is a documentary photographer, filmmaker, author and educator.
 Her wide-ranging work looks at American politics, militarism, post violence trauma and resistance.
 Her photographs and videos have been exhibited at more than 100 venues including the Whitney Museum of American Art, the Museum of Fine Arts Houston, and Dublin Contemporary.
 She is the author of Purple Hearts – Back from Iraq, portraits and interviews with wounded American veterans, Homeland, an exploration of the militarization of American life post September 11, and most recently, An autobiography of Miss Wish, a story told with a survivor of sexual violence and reported over 25 years.
 Her work has been recognized with awards in art and journalism from the World Press Photo Foundation, Pictures of the Year International, the Open Society Foundation, and the New York Foundation for the Arts, the Aftermath Project and Hasselblad.
 She is the 2017 inaugural Susan Tifft fellow at the Center for Documentary studies at Duke University and an associate professor at the Columbia University Graduate School of Journalism where she directs the photography program.
 She lives in her hometown of New York City.